-The Board may elect the officers at its fall meeting to serve a term of one year, beginning on January 1.
-In the normal course of events, Board officers should be prepared to serve first as Vice President and then as President, for the length of term decided by the Board.
+The Board and MDC may elect the officers at its their respective Fall meetings to serve a term of one year, beginning on January 1.
 Officers may be re-elected for one consecutive term.
-All officers may be elected on one motion or ballot as a slate of officers unless objected to by a Board member.
-Elections are usually scheduled for the October meeting with the new officers assuming office in January at the next regularly scheduled board meeting.
+All officers may be elected on one motion or ballot as a slate of officers unless objected to by a Board/MDC member.
+Elections are usually scheduled for the Fall Board/MDC meeting with new officers assuming office in at the next regularly scheduled board meeting.